VALUES IN PRACTICE (ViP)

 • Our colleagues in India supported the NGO Akshaya Patra Foundation which strives to eliminate classroom hunger by operating a school lunch programme.
 Our colleagues helped by distributing ‘Happiness Kits’ made up of food items along with an educational activity book so that the children could also continue learning throughout the Covid-19 pandemic.

-• We continue to support our two UK corporate charity partners; Cancer Research UK and Alzheimer’s Society through various fundraising events and volunteering activities, most recently raising over £7,000 from our annual Christmas raffle!
-2023 will see colleagues taking part in challenges ranging from Trek26, Shine Night Walks, Memory Walks and more in order to raise funds and awareness for amazing causes.
+• We continue to support our two UK corporate charity partners; Cancer Research UK and Alzheimer’s Society through various fundraising events and volunteering activities.
+We raised over £7,000 from our annual Christmas raffle last year!
+In 2023, colleagues have been and are taking part in challenges ranging from Trek26, Shine Night Walks, Memory Walks and more in order to raise funds and awareness for amazing causes.

 In addition to supporting our local communities through fundraising activities, we work to deliver Social Value as a contractual commitment through some of our client contracts.